 Service is incredibly important at Villa Maria.
 Our students learn they do not operate in a world of one but that they are one in the world.
 Our students participate in many service and social justice programs.
-Our students go to places like Project HOME, Sunday

-Breakfast Rescue Mission, Project Ensonga, and Camilla Hall to name a few.
+Our students go to places like Project HOME, Sunday Breakfast Rescue Mission, Project Ensonga, and Camilla Hall to name a few.
 A student delegation attended the Ignatian Family Teach In for Justice in DC.
-While we do have a service requirement for all our students, we are most proud that during the Covid crisis, for example, our students took it upon themselves to continue serving the less fortunate even when school was closed.
+While we do have a service requirement for all our students, we are most proud of the fact that almost all our students far exceed any required service.
 This year alone our young women have performed more than 8,000 hours of community service which far exceeds their required hours.
 The goal of our service program is to build in our young women an awareness of those in need and a passion for changing the world for the better.